Higher Order Rigidity and Energy: Rigidity - Summary and definitions

 We say that $(G,\p)$ is (locally) \defn{rigid} in $\RR^d$ if there is a neighborhood $U$ of $\p$ so that for any $\q\in U$ where $(G,\q)$ is equivalent to $(G,\p)$, we have $\q$ congruent to $\p$.
 Otherwise we say that it is (locally) \defn{flexible}. \end{definition}

 Euclidean edge lengths are invariant with respect to congruence, which means that every neighborhood of a configuration $\p$ will contain other configurations $\q$ with the same energy, preventing $\p$ from being a strict local minimum of an edge-based energy.
-To deal with this, we will remove congruences by pinning down configurations.
-Some care will be needed to deal with degenerate situations, where the affine span of the framework is smaller than the space it is embedded in.
+To deal with this, we will remove congruences by pinning down configurations (freezing degrees of freedom).
+This is a standard folklore operation in rigidity theory, but some care is needed to deal with degenerate situations, where the affine span of the framework is smaller than the space it is embedded in.

-\begin{definition} Let $\p$ be a configuration of $n$ points in $\RR^d$.
-We say that $\p$ is in \defn{$\ell$-pinned position} (for short, $\ell$-pinned) if $\p_1$ is at the origin, and then, for $2\le i\le \ell+1$, $\p_i$ is in the span of the first $i-1$ coordinate vectors.
+\begin{definition} Let $\p$ be a configuration of $n$ points in $\RR^d$ and set $D$ to be the minimum of $n$ and $d$.
+We say that $\p$ is \defn{pinned} if $\p_1$ is at the origin, and then, for $2\le i\le D$, $\p_i$ is in the span of the first $i-1$ coordinate vectors.

-Suppose that $\p$ ($\ell$-pinned or not) has a $\ell$-dimensional affine span.
-We say $\p$ is \defn{non-degenerate} if $\p_1, \ldots, \p_{\ell+1}$ are affinely independent.
-If $\p$, with a $\ell$ dimensional span, is non-degenerate and $\ell$-pinned, then we say it is in \defn{pinned position} (or simply call it pinned). \end{definition}

-So for example, suppose that $d=3$ and $\p$ has a $3$ dimensional affine span.
-Then to be pinned, its first $4$ vertices have to be in affine general position, with $\p_1$ at the origin, $\p_2$ on the $x$-axis, $\p_3$ on the the $xy$-plane, and $\p_4$ anywhere in space.
-When we consider nearby configurations $\q$, we will assume that they are $3$-pinned.
-Such a configuration $\q$ must have $\q_1$ at the origin, $\q_2$ on the $x$-axis, $\q_3$ on the the $xy$-plane and $\q_4$ anywhere in space.
-There is no constraint on the dimension of the affine span of $\q$, though in a small enough neighborhood of $\p$, it will be $3$ as well.

-If $d=3$ but $\p$ has a $2$ dimensional affine span, then to be pinned, its first $3$ vertices have to be in affine general position, with $\p_1$ at the origin, $\p_2$ on the $x$-axis and $\p_3$ on the the $xy$-plane.
-When we consider nearby configurations, we will assume that they are $2$-pinned.
-Such a configuration $\q$ must have $\q_1$ at the origin, $\q_2$ on the $x$-axis, and $\q_3$ on the the $xy$-plane.
-There is no constraint on the dimension of the affine span of $\q$, which in a small neighborhood of $\p$ can be $2$ or $3$.

-If $d=3$ but $\p$ has a $1$ dimensional affine span, then to be pinned, its first $2$ vertices have to be in affine general position, with $\p_1$ at the origin and $\p_2$ on the $x$-axis.
-When we consider nearby configurations, we will assume that they are $1$-pinned.
-Such a configuration $\q$ must have $\q_1$ at the origin and $\q_2$ on the $x$-axis.
-There is no constraint on the dimension of the affine span of $\q$, which in a small neighborhood of $\p$ can be $1$, $2$ or $3$.